 Travel Blazer Sizing Guide

-- Look in a blazer you already own.
+- Looking in a blazer you already own.

-- Have a professional measure you, such as a tailor or dry cleaner.
+- Having a professional measure you, such as a tailor or dry cleaner.

 Relax your arms (Natural arm stance is slightly bent, never straight)

 - Start at the bone at the top edge of your shoulders down to the elbow

 - Land tape measure slightly back towards the elbow bone